EndaHallahan/BBClash/Spec.md

 ## List and List Item

 List and its subordinate tag List Item create lists.
 Lists can be nested.
 Lists are by default bulleted and unordered.
 To change the style of bullet for an unordered list, 'circle', 'square', or 'none' may be supplied. to create an ordered list, an argument must be supplied: '1' for numeric, 'a' and 'A' for lower and uppercase alphabetic, and 'i' and 'I' for lower and upper case roman numeric.
+List Item-s used outside of a List are considered invalid and will not be parsed.

 #### Tag:
 	[list]